psu-arts-arch-3/art-203/unit-2/lesson-4/assignment-narrative-website.md

 #### Anchor Links

 Even though your narrative site is one page, it can still include a navigation menu to help users jump to different sections.
-Instead of linking to separate HTML pages, you can link to sections of the current page with **anchor links.**
+Instead of linking to separate HTML pages, you can link to sections of the current page with **anchor links. **

 #### Parallax and Animations

 Compared to your 2D mockup, a live website is interactive—which means you can include animations, videos, audio, and other motion effects.
 Check out the Lynda videos on adding parallax effects and animations.
 The word [parallax ](https://en.wikipedia.org/wiki/Parallax)comes from the discrepancies of vision between your two eyes, but in web design refers to a popular animation effect where elements appear to scroll at different speeds, creating illusions of depth and motion.

+View tutorial videos on both of these features in Lynda's [Creating a One-Page Scrollable Website in Muse](https://www.lynda.com/Muse-tutorials/Creating-One-Page-Scrollable-Website-Muse/167919-2.html)

 ### Publish for Peer Review